paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 I'll need to watch through these videos again, they are in a few course:

 - Created meteorites-resolver.service.ts as well as apd-resolver.service.ts
 - Added IApd model to app/models folder (this will be its new home)

+Application is still working well.
+Need to try again to hook up the get request with the resolver.
+If I can get that to not yell at me from TypeScript, I should be able to try it out and merge.

+- added both resolvers to app-routing module